 Is Black Friday Dying?

-As I talked to many of my peers today, I realized that many of them did not go Black Friday shopping.
-And I’ve heard countless people joke that millenials and Gen Z are killing Black Friday, but I can’t help but wonder: Is it true?
+As I talked to many of my peers today, I realized that many of them did not want to go Black Friday shopping.
+I’ve heard countless people joke that millenials and Gen Z are killing Black Friday.
+I can’t help but wonder: Is it true?

 For the purposes of this article, I will reference Black Friday as the shopping craze that happens in stores and malls all across America the day after Thanksgiving, when people will run each other over to snatch the best deals.
 Hence, this chart effectively shows that online shopping continues to rise, but mall-shopping may not necessarily.
 It is important to note that in the context of Cyber Monday, the rate at which Black Friday is growing is noticeably slower.
 Overall, all sources seem to agree that the amount of money US shoppers are willing to drop during Thanksgiving weekend keeps growing, but the manner in which consumers spend their money has shifted from brick and mortar stores to online browsing.
 In data collected by thebalance.com, the average total amount spent by a shopper from 2017 to 2018 rose from around $967 to $1007, as did the total amount spent in the US by 4.3%.
 And similar increases are seen in all the years prior, except in 2008 during the financial crisis, so it’s safe to say that Black Friday weekend isn’t going anywhere anytime soon.